picked a lender via BestMoney this week

 A mortgage rate is the annual interest that a homeowner owes on their total mortgage loan balance.
 Put simply, it reflects how much the borrower pays to take out their mortgage loan.

 While mortgage lenders’ requirements have grown significantly stricter in recent years, the COVID-19 pandemic has led to extremely low-interest rates on mortgages.
-Even a fraction of a percentage point can lead to thousands or tens of thousands of dollars in savings over the term of a mortgage.
+Recently, the rates have been steadily rising.

 Mortgage rates can vary widely depending on various criteria, such as your credit history and the value of your new home, along with market conditions.